gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 Create the Prompt Flow connections:

 1. From VS Code, update the `.env.proxy` file with the Azure AI Proxy Endpoint and API Key provided to you.
+    - Update the AI_PROXY_ENDPOINT and AI_PROXY_KEY with the values from the Azure AI Proxy Endpoint.
+Ignore the rest of the environment variables.

 1. Configure the Prompt Flow connections: